Myopia and high degree myopia

 One eye condition that you may experience is a posterior vitreous detachment (PVD).
 A PVD occurs because of natural changes to the jelly (the vitreous) in your eye and does not normally threaten your sight.
 It tends to develop later on in life, but it can develop earlier if you have myopia.

 If you have high myopia then there is a higher chance of you developing a retinal detachment.
 This is where a hole or tear can develop in the retina when it has been stretched.
 The fluid in the eye can leak through this gap and behind the retina.
-This causes the retina to detach from the back of the eye.
+This can cause your retina to detach from the back of your eye.
 The symptoms of a PVD and retinal detachment are:

 - flashing lights